 Alternatively, if you only do a single cleanse or you like a particular cleanser that is more on the alkaline side, then you would probably want to use a Toner to help rebalance your skin or to remove residual dirt.
 Some Toners have ingredients like Witch Hazel that may also help with acne issues and excessive oiliness.
 Just remember, unlike a Cosmopolitan, always, always, always choose alcohol-free.

 In short, a toner should be used to restore your skin to its natural state after cleansing while Essences are used to target specific skin concerns such as ageing, dullness and skin dryness.

 Many ladies from South Korea, the mecca of beauty, choose to use both Toners and Essences in an elaborate 12 steps skincare regimen that might or might not be for you.
 If you are working 14 hour days like me then you know what I’m talking about.

 Building up your skincare routine gradually layer by layer is the key concept of the 12 steps Korean skincare routine and its premise can serve as a guide to good skin care practices.
 But it can also be incompatible with the fast-paced lifestyles of young urban professionals.
 Long hours and late nights mean that we do not always have the time for all 12 steps.

-If you do not have the time for the 12 steps Korean skincare routine but have specific skin troubles such as acne and excessive oiliness then it is possible that using both the right Toner and Essence together could help you achieve your long term skincare goals much faster.
+If you do not have the time for the 12 steps Korean skincare routine but have specific skin troubles such as acne and excessive oiliness then it is possible that using both the right Toner and Essence for oily skin together could help you achieve your long term skincare goals much faster.
 Using the right combination of products that complement or augment one another should be what you are looking for.